-The HDMI™ organization set the specification for the mask (flat blue hexagon at center of the screen) to indicate the minimum performance standard.
-If any trace touches the mask, the cables performance fails.
+DPL Lab’s developed the specification for the mask (flat blue hexagon at center of the screen) to indicate the minimum DPL performance standard.
+If any trace touches the mask, the products performance fails.

 DPL tests and measures the percentage of headroom above the mask margin.
 More headroom means better performance.
 In the images shown here, the first example is virtually a perfect eye.
 You will note the symmetry of the eye image as well as the significant amount of space over the mask.

 In the second image, you will see that the trace touches the mask.
-We call this “in the dirt” and this cable has failed DPL Labs tests and will be rejected.
+We call this “in the dirt” and this product has failed DPL Labs tests and will be rejected.

 Jitter refers to any time shift in the characteristic of any periodic signal, especially as it relates to the reference clock source.
-HDMI™ signals are at extremely high bandwidths and data rates.
+Digital-HD (DHD) signals are at extremely high bandwidths and data rates.
 Excessive jitter degrades system performance and in extreme situations can cause system failure.

-Cable impedance is one of the factors that impact the cable’s overall performance.
+Product impedance is one of the factors that impact the product’s overall performance.
 DPL Labs engineers check for any negative impact as a result of impedance issues.

-As you might suspect, excessive noise transmission in any cable will have a negative impact.
-Excessive noise could cause a performance failure, so DPL engineers check any cable’s noise performance.
+As you might suspect, excessive noise transmission in any product will have a negative impact.
+Excessive noise could cause a performance failure, so DPL engineers check any product’s noise performance.

-Different cable designs have different current handling profiles.
-DPL engineers test each submitted cable for its individual current characteristics.
+Different product designs have different DC current handling profiles.
+DPL engineers test each submitted product for its individual current characteristics.

 Inter-Pair Skew Test

-A key factor in HDMI™ cable performance is inter-pair skew.
-Inter-pair skew refers to minute differences in cable lengths creating timing issues between two pairs of wires within the HDMI™ cable.
+A key factor in Digital-HD (DHD) product performance is inter-pair skew.
+Inter-pair skew refers to minute timing differences between digital signal channels.

 In the illustration here, the yellow trace is measuring the highly precise clock signal.
 Notice the separation between the clock trace and the blue channel trace.
 This is the very visible electronic impact of inter-pair skew.